Embattled immigration deal shows rightward lurch for Biden and Democrats

 Afghans for a Better Tomorrow, a group that advocates for Afghan refugees seeking permanent residency, also rejected the bill.
 “Afghans refuse to be used as political tools,” the group said.

-Republicans have likewise slammed the bill, arguing it does not go far enough to clamp down on immigration.
+Republicans slammed the bill as well, albeit for different reasons: They argued it does not go far enough to clamp down on immigration.

 “I do not think we should do a border deal, at all, unless we get EVERYTHING needed to shut down the INVASION of Millions and Millions of people,” Trump wrote on social media in January.

 ‘New reality’

-Though the deal is projected to flounder, it nevertheless reflects “a new reality” for the Biden administration and a wider shift among Democrats on matters of immigration, according to Kathleen Bush-Joseph, a policy analyst at the Migration Policy Institute.
+Though the deal floundered in its first test in the Senate on Wednesday, it nevertheless reflects “a new reality” for the Biden administration and a wider shift among Democrats on matters of immigration, according to Kathleen Bush-Joseph, a policy analyst at the Migration Policy Institute.

 That is perhaps most evidenced, she said, in what the bill does not include: a new pathway to citizenship for undocumented people in the US.
 Such a provision has long been a Democratic demand during border negotiations.